AquaticInformatics/aquarius-field-data-framework/src/FieldVisitHotFolderService/Readme.md

 - Try to parse the files using a set of plugins running locally on the client
 - Upload any created visits to AQTS using the [JSON plugin](../JsonFieldData/Readme.md)
 - Supports a `/DryRun=true` option to see what would be done, without actually making any changes.
+- Can export field visits and their attachments, for easy import into another AQTS system.

 The service can be run on any Windows system with the .NET 4.7.2 runtime.
 This includes every Windows 10 desktop and Windows 2016 Server, and any Windows 7 desktop and Windows 2008 R2 Server with the most recent Windows Update patches.